-Welcome to Winter.
+Welcome to winter running.
 All your months spent complaining about the intense heat of summer, are now quickly being replaced with woes of wind, ice and cold.

 Since we know running is mental, let’s reframe winter running in to the perfect time to exercise outdoors.
-All right perfect, might be a stretch, but here are some surprising reasons to get your run on outside this winter and it’s more than for great base building.Thus far winter has been pretty kind compared to epic snowfalls last year, but with the shorter days and colder nights it’s often harder to get outdoors.
-If your morning or evening run just can’t be done outside, consider a short walk at lunch.
+All right perfect, might be a stretch, but here are some surprising reasons to get your run on outside this winter and it’s more than for great base building.Thus far winter has been hard core here in Denver, starting with 3 snowfalls of 10 inches in October and then 16 in November.
+If your morning or evening run just can’t be done outside, consider a short walk at lunch for the mental benefits.

 According to the American Chemical Society’s journal Environmental Science & Technology, as little as five minutes of exercise outside in winter can provide you with all the health benefits I’m about to share!

 Take advantage of this recovery, by still doing your warm up the right way!
-My personal favorite tip is to warm up inside.
+When it comes to warming up for a run in cold weather, my personal favorite tip is to warm up inside.
 I walk for a half mile before every run, so in the winter when that’s going to be awful I either walk on a treadmill when available or I do jumping jacks, burpees and dynamic moves to get the blood flowing so I can start the run ASAP.

-Minus any tricky footing, most speed records are set in the colder weather.
+Minus any tricky footing, most distance race speed records are set in the colder weather.

 According to an extremely in depth study, the best race performances appear to happen around 40 degrees and for every 5 degree rise in temperature, performance drops by 2.7 seconds per mile.
 This was based on the top athletes, so it’s likely higher on the rest of us.